Asset Management Credentials

 • Asset managers, portfolio managers, developers, property managers and individuals who supervise or oversee asset managers, such as CEOs and CFOs.

-• Candidates could work at nonprofits, for-profits, syndicators, investors, lenders, Housing Finance Agencies, Public Housing Authorities and government.
+• Candidates come from nonprofits, for-profits, syndicators, investors, lenders, housing finance agencies, public housing authorities and government.

 • How to evaluate the performance and cost of real estate assets.